taniyarajani/Target-Marketing-PVA-Fundraising/README.md

 # Target-Marketing-PVA-Fundraising
 Developed data mining models to improve the cost effectiveness of PVA's direct marketing campaign.
 According to their recent mailing records, the overall response rate is 5.1%.
 Out of those who responded (donated), the average donation is $13.00.
 Each mailing, which includes a gift of personalized address labels and assortments of cards and envelopes, costs $0.68 to produce and send.
 Using these facts, we take a sample of this dataset to develop a classification model that can effectively capture donors so that the expected net profit is maximized.
 Weighted sampling is used, under-representing the non-responders so that the sample has a more balanced numbers of donors and non-donors.

-**Data** - The modeling dataset is in the file kdd98LRN.txt.
+**Data** - The modeling dataset is taken from "https://www.kdd.org/kdd-cup/view/kdd-cup-1998/Data" (file kdd98LRN.txt).
 The data has around 95K rows and 480 attributes.
 The target variable, on response, is in the TARGET_B column.
 The data set has 5.1% responders.

 **Part 1 - Target variable is TARGET_B (to predict donors).**
 Steps included in the part 1-